Warning: Author rambling ahead.

 Writer-side, I’ve received several positive reviews that started with “I had no expectations for this since it was in KU, but it turned out to be good.”
 One reader even stated that she didn’t expect the book to be edited, since it was in KU… That’s obviously a gross exaggeration, and a slap in the face of all indies who pay for solid editing, but I think there’s a lesson to be learned here about the public’s general perception of a free product.

 A free or $.99 promo once in a while might drastically increase my readers base—and later my daily sales as word-of-mouth and Goodreads reviews help build the book’s popularity—but I don’t want to market my books a permanently free.
-(Even, if, again, book in KU aren’t in fact free).
+(Even if, again, book in KU aren’t in fact free).

-There’re certainly fewer people buying my books now than if they were in KU, but, on the other hand, I get next to no refunds, which means that the people who buy them made the decision to spend a little money based on their tastes and, likely, the reviews.
+There’re certainly fewer people buying my books now than if they were in KU, but, on the other hand, I get next to no refunds, which means that the people who purchased them made the decision to spend a little money based on their tastes and, likely, the reviews.
 There’s a good chance that they finished the book and enjoyed it.
 If I doubled my sales in KU only for people to skim through my books or not to read them at all, I’d basically lose a sizable chunk of my income.

 Note, however, that if someone writes to ask me for a free book, I rarely turn them down, unless the request sounds fishy.